First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, and additional resources | Medicaid: The program is changing and you must take steps to keep your UNC Health providers

 Vitamin B12 (cobalamin) is important in the formation of all cells in the body, especially red blood cells and the covering of nerve cells (myelin).
 The body needs myelin for nerves to function properly.

-Strict vegetarians (vegans) who do not eat meat, milk, cheese, or eggs are at risk for vitamin B12 deficiency.
+People who are vegan and don't eat any animal products are at risk for vitamin B12 deficiency.
 They need a vitamin supplement containing vitamin B12.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.